 We acknowledge the support of NVIDIA Corporation, which donated the donation of the Quadro P5000 GPU used for this study.
-The TerraSAR-X SAR images were provided by the Deutsches Zentrum für Luft-und Raumfahrt (DLR) (LAN1650, LAN1797, and COA3605).
-Our deep learning code is based on Jakeoung Koo's work (https://github.com/jakeoung/Unet\pytorch).
-This study was supported by the Hong Kong Research Grants Council (CUHK24300414) and CUHK Direct Grant for Research (4053282).
-We highly appreciate the anonymous reviewers for their constructive comments and suggestions, which significantly improve the quality of this paper.
+The TerraSAR-X SAR images were provided by the Deutsches Zentrum für Luft-und Raumfahrt (DLR) (LAN1650, 20 LAN1797, COA3605). and Our deep learning code based Jakeoung Koo's is on work (https://github.com/jakeoung/Unet pytorch).
+This study was supported by the Hong Kong Research Grants Council (CUHK24300414) and CUHK Direct Grant for Research (405328).